Tzamarot Ayalon: W Tower and W Boutique Tower

 W Tower was built by the Canada Israel Group and designed by Yashar Architects.
 With 156.4 m in height (46 floors), it was the tallest all-residential tower in Israel upon its completion.
 The W Boutique Tower, also by the Canada Israel Group, was designed by Barely Levitzky Kassif Architects.
 It was completed in 2013 and includes 31 floors.

 Homeowners in the W Tower include former Mossad chief Meir Dagan, former generals Moshe Kaplinsky, Menachem Einan and the famous top model Bar Refaeli.

 NAM Tower

 The NAM Tower (32.0900°N 34.7964°E) is 30 stories tall and has a height of 101 m.
 The tower was built by Danya Cebus.
-Construction began in 2006, and it was completed in 2010.
+Construction began in 2006, and was completed in 2010.
 Investors included the Namvar family.
 The building was designed in the modernist architectural style, with a white facade.
-It also has lights on four sides.
+It has lights on four sides.